 What is bronchial thermoplasty?

 Bronchial thermoplasty is a minimally invasive treatment for severe asthma.
-The procedure helps to open up the lungs by reducing the amount of muscle around the airways, so that the patient can breathe more easily.
+The procedure helps to open up the lungs by reducing the amount of muscle around the airways, allowing the patient to breathe more easily.

 What happens in bronchial thermoplasty?